-We are still a friendly, hardworking county that is home to glorious hills, moorland and rugged coastlines, bustling market towns and dynamic cities, lively coastal villages.
+We are still a friendly, hardworking county that is home to glorious hills, moorland and rugged coastlines, bustling market towns and dynamic cities, lively coastal resorts and quiet picturesque villages.
 But we're also transforming into a hub of fastgrowth digital innovation and advanced technologies.

-The businesses that drive our $\pounds$ 34bn regional economy - one of the largest in the UK - are also very diverse.
+The businesses that drive our £34bn regional economy - one of the largest in the UK - are also very diverse.

-We continue to be recognised for our strengths in advanced manufacturing (we are at the heart of an area with the highest density of advanced engineering and manufacturing jobs in the UK), critical infrastructure and energy (including nuclear and renewables), chemicals and textiles, telecoms and IT, and food production and farming.
+We continue to be recognised innovation, net zero for our strengths in advanced and advanced manufacturing (we are at the heart of an area with the technology at its core." highest density of advanced engineering and manufacturing jobs in the UK), critical infrastructure and energy (including nuclear and renewables), chemicals and textiles, telecoms and IT, and food production and farming.